preames/public-notes/unintended-instructions.rst

 Completeness
 ++++++++++++

 I find it difficult to convince myself of the completeness of either papers rewriting rules.
 They seem to be heavily dependent on a complete taxonomy of the x86 decode rules, and prior experience makes me very hesitant about that.
+It is far to easy to think you have full coverage while actually missing important cases.

-As a particular example, neither paper seems to consider the case where a prefix byte forms part of an unintended instruction.
-Particularly for VEX or EVEX, this seems to be a questionable assumption which would need justification.
+As a particular example, neither Erim or G-Free seems to consider the case where a prefix byte forms part of an unintended instruction.
+From prior experience with x86, this seemed questionable.
+A targetted fuzzer quickly found the example instruction ``vpalignr $239, (%rcx), %xmm0, %xmm8`` which encodes as ``c463790f01ef`` and thus embeds a ``wrpkru`` instruction in its suffix.
+This example uses a three-byte VEX prefix to change the interpretation of the opcode field.

 Register Scavenging
 +++++++++++++++++++